gevuong/aA-Games/devops.md

 - Providing additional indices increases read speed, but slows write speed.
 How?
     - Reading data takes log(n) time, but worst case is O(n).
 When writing data, re-balancing BST using AVL takes log(n) time.

-### Wait, a hash has faster lookup time than a BST.
+### Wait, but a hash has faster lookup time than a BST.
 So why do we use a BST instead of a hash?
 - Yes, a hash has a faster lookup time than a BST.
 A hash is O(1) lookup, and BST is log(n) lookup.
 However, **a hash is not in order, so it doesn't suit well for searches, but are great for caching when using Memcached or Redis**.
 - Whenever a new record is added, the btree needs to re-balance itself, and uses AVL, an auto-balancing BST algorithm.